 112 Bold Street, Liverpool L1 4HY

 Scarpetta in Italian is that piece of bread you use to mop up the juices from your plate.
-It translates to ‘Little Shoe’ which seems fitting for a micro bakery.
+It translates to ‘Little Shoe’ which seems fitting for a micro-bakery.

 Not only is this place a bakery where you can buy fresh bread and rolls but it’s a fine little cafe serving food, coffee & even wine & cocktails.
-There’s a busy but welcomign atmosphere bustling with life and gorgeous smells.
+There’s a busy but welcoming atmosphere bustling with life and gorgeous smells.

 With a cute blue and mustard interior, comfy armchairs and sweeping arches, The Little Shoe on Bond Street is a popular place.
-We recommend the vegan breakfast which comes with fresh fried bread, seasoned mushrooms, tomatoes and spinach.
+We recommend the vegan breakfast which comes with freshly fried bread, seasoned mushrooms, tomatoes and spinach.
 Order an extra Scarpetta because the tomatoes are juicy!

 What we loved about The Little Shoe is that we ordered breakfast to takeaway for one of the homeless guys locally and they did it without question, packaged it nicely and even provided cutlery & sugar!

 Bursting with colour, this small shop on the outskirts of China Town and close to both the Petit Cafe Du Coin and the Bombed Out Church, is a vegan, raw cake & drink shop.
 They sell a lovely turmeric latte and a range of power smoothies too (we like the red one) but their big selling point is the raw cakes.
 Which are phenomenal.

 The interior is tiny but full of atmosphere and colour and it’s impossible to leave with what you came in for.
 I always end up buying a week’s worth of cakes and scoffing them inside the weekend!